pret/pokered/INSTALL.md

 # OSX

-Download and install Xcode.
+Download and install **Xcode**.
 Then follow the Linux instructions.

 # Windows